 When looking for mammals in the dark of night, there is really no better way to spot one than by using a thermal imager.
 Mammals, like sasquatches, radiate heat from their body which makes them plainly visible in thermal imagers.
-There are a variety of “therms” on the market today, and here are some that I have experience with:
+There are a variety of “therms” on the market today, and this page details some that I have experience with.

 This is my go-to thermal imager because of its size, ruggedness, and ease of use.
 It records video or still photographs internally onto an SD card.
 There is a 2x zoom and image lightness controls as well.
 It is powered by four AA batteries.
 High output rechargeable batteries work sufficiently, but one really should use lithium batteries to power it effectively.
 The eyepiece doesn’t let light leak out so you can remain totally dark.
 It’s light enough to wear around your neck with no fatigue.
 There may be fancier thermal imagers on the market, but this one can take a beating and still work great.